eclipse-openj9/openj9-docs/docs/index.md

 - [Online documentation for the last release](https://www.eclipse.org/openj9/docs/index.html)
 - [Online, in-progress documentation for the forthcoming release](https://eclipse.github.io/openj9-docs/)
-- [Downloads of earlier releases](https://github.com/eclipse/openj9-docs/tree/master/downloads).
-After downloading the appropriate `.zip` file, extract it, then then open the `index.html` file in your browser.
+- [Downloads of earlier releases](https://github.com/eclipse/openj9-docs/tree/master/downloads): to download a zip file, click the filename, then click **Download**.
+After downloading a `.zip` file, extract it, then then open the `index.html` file in your browser.

 ## Useful links